* GrainCorp says $2.8 billion offer undervalues company

 GrainCorp is currently at the peak of its earnings cycle, buoyed by a strong harvest and record tonnage.

-The company announced a total full-year dividend of 65 cents per share, up from 55 cents a year ago.
+The company announced a fully franked final dividend of 35 cents per share, comprising 20 cents ordinary and 15 cents special.
+That brought the total full-year dividend to 65 cents per share, up from 55 cents a year ago.

 GrainCorp CEO Watkins said it had advised ADM that its offer, made last month, "materially undervalues GrainCorp."